startar-bronze/khacngit/README.md

 # An Artistic and Utility-Driven Project

 The name and identity of KharYsma Coins (KHACN) are inspired by the international artist KharYsma Arafat NZABA, a multi-talented individual: musician, painter, writer, photographer, and government official.
-KHACN is based on a real and tangible ecosystem, including the artist’s creations (books, music, artworks), which you can explore on the official website.
+KHACN is based on a real and tangible ecosystem, including the artist’s creations (books, music, artworks), which you can explore on the official website https://kharysma-an.fr

 # Future Vision